cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C4_Building-Real-Things_JavaScript/Class/NOTES.md

   - Create a new function
   - Inside that function, change the `body.style.backgroundColor` to "#bae6fd"

-- _NOTE_: it is cleanest to have all the functionality in JavaSciprt (seperation of concerns)
+- _NOTE_: it is cleanest to have all the functionality in JavaSciprt (separation of concerns)

 ```jsx
 // * Inline HTML * \\